jilljenn/jjv.ie/index.md

 Deep generative models of human learning

-:   *How to use the logs of educational platforms (e.g. MOOCs) to predict, explain and optimize student performance?
+:   *If we can generate log data from educational platforms (e.g. MOOCs), we can predict, explain and optimize student performance.
-See our [tutorial at ITS 2019](https://github.com/jilljenn/ktm) and [the slides](http://jiji.cat/bigdata/iith-jjv.pdf) of our presentation in IIT Hyderabad.*
+See our [tutorial about knowledge tracing](https://github.com/jilljenn/ktm) and [the slides](http://jiji.cat/bigdata/iith-jjv.pdf) of our presentation in IIT Hyderabad.*

 Recommender systems with side information

 :   *How to model uncertainty and side information in preference elicitation?
-See our [demo Mangaki](https://mangaki.fr) and [keynote](http://research.mangaki.fr/2018/07/15/ai-for-manga-and-anime/)*.
+See our [demo Mangaki](https://mangaki.fr) in 5 languages and [keynote](http://research.mangaki.fr/2018/07/15/ai-for-manga-and-anime/)*.
 Using 330k ratings from Mangaki data, we organized a **data challenge** with Kyoto University [[problem]](http://research.mangaki.fr/2017/07/18/mangaki-data-challenge-en/) [[solutions]](http://research.mangaki.fr/2017/10/08/mangaki-data-challenge-winners-en/).

 Adaptive testing for optimizing human learning